This post was updated in September 2019.

 Looking for more hiking inspiration?
 Check out this post by Anto from We12Travel.

-What is your favorite hike in New Zealand?
+What is your favorite short hike in New Zealand?